Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/catapult-1/test.typ

   attendance: "Ajibola, Ishika, Eric, Rory, Makhi"
 )

-To ensure that our catapult was functioning that the level that we wanted, we tested the catauplt on two of the "Purposes of an Outtake" that we identified on 2023/9/16.
+To ensure that our catapult was functioning that the level that we wanted, we tested the catapult on two of the "Purposes of an Outtake" that we identified on 2023/9/16.

 = Triball Distance from Robot (Scoring)
 == Materials